-By using Multi Page Copy (2), data in two pages can be copied to another pages after the data has been read out.
+By using Multi Page Copy (2), data in two pages can be copied to other pages after the data has been read out.

-When the each block address changes (increments) this sequenced has to be started from the beginning.
+When each block address changes (increments) this sequence has to be started from the beginning.

 Same page address (PA0 to PA5) within two districts has to be selected.